trec-dd/trec-dd-jig/README.md

         - rating: the graded relevance judgments provided by NIST assessors. less than 2: marginally relevant, 2: relevant, 3: highly relevant, 4: key results.
 The relevance grades refer to the relevance level of the passage to a subtopic.
         - ranking score: the ranking score of a document provided by your system

 - A run file will be automatically generated at the current directory with the runid as its name.
 This will be the run file that you submit to NIST later.
-A sample run can be found under the sample_run directory.

     ``` shell
         > cat ./testrun.txt